Hongwei-Z/FishingNetTopology/README.md

-# FishingNetTopology
+# Fishing Net Topology

-A Novel Blockchain Structure Simulator for WSNs Based on IOTA Tangle
+A Novel Blockchain Structure for WSNs Based on IOTA Tangle